 SSC CGL Tier-1 and SSC CGL Tier-2 exam are mandatory for all posts mentioned in the SSC CGL 2018 Notification of while Tier-3 is specifically for candidates applying for the post of Statistical Investigator Grade-II and Compiler.
 Similarly, the Tier-4 exam is taken by candidates applying specifically for TA, CSS, MEA, and Inspector.

-Q. What is the exam date of the SSC CGL 2020 Tier II exam?
+Q1.
+What is the exam date of the SSC CGL 2020 exam?

 Ans.
 Questions will be asked in the SSC CGL tier exam from Quantitative Ability, English Language and Comprehension, Statistics and General Studies (Finance and Economics)

-Q. Will there be any negative marking in the SSC CGL tier 2 exam?
+Q3.
+Is there any negative marking in the SSC CGL tier 2 exam?